Join the community

 Partners in Wales and Uganda have been working together to bring the delicious coffee to Wales and it can be bought online or in Fairtrade shops across the country.

 Mount Elgon Tree Growing Enterprise (METGE) oversees the project’s implementation in Mbale.
-They work with four local NGO’s who run a total of 39 nurseries.
+They work with two local NGO’s.
 These partners are MEACCE (Mount Elgon Agroforestry Communities Cooperative Enterprise) and Bungokho Rural Development Centre.

 Donate now to secure a future with forests